dreamcatcher-tech/network/ideas/Interpulse/Peer Demos.md

 Let the browser clients interact - observe their changes on each other

 ## Update a deployed instance
+Be able to pull down new code, ensure the current data is still compatible, then publish the new version for use by the clients.

 ## Peer Browsers
 This is the ultimate in connectivity.
 DOS A is a server on node, DOS B and DOS C are browser instances.
 DOS B can mount something on DOS C and interact, by using DOS A as a webrtc signalling server.